dirakx1/application/devops/README.md

 ## Considerations

-* We will use GKE, Gcloud sdk and GCR (google cloud registry, but other cloud providers could be use the same referenced solution.
+* We will use GKE, Gcloud sdk and GCR (google cloud docker registry), but other cloud providers could be use the same referenced solution.
-* We are not giving much tought on security or IAC tests, but a DEvsecops solution could be achieved with this development.
+* We are not giving much tought on security or IAC tests, but a DevSecOps solution could be achieved with this development.
+* We are not describing how to make a public DNS and its certificates to the GKE enpoint (were timeoff is diplayed).